 Funded under the European Horizon 2020 program, the I-CHANGE project addresses the challenge of involving and promoting active participation of citizens on issues of climate change, sustainable development and environmental protection.

-Climate change is one of the most serious threats we are facing, negatively affecting several dimensions of our existence, from health to disaster risks.
-One of the key points of the European initiatives aimed at mitigating the impact of climate change (such as the European Green Deal) is the awareness that the involvement of citizens is a key element to achieve a real change towards environmental sustainability.
-The project 3 and a half year (November 2021/April 2025) I-CHANGE project is placed in this perspective and aims, through a multidisciplinary and participatory approach, to strengthen the participation and awareness of citizens on these issues.
-To do this, it will carry out various activities, starting from the collection of environmental data through citizen science activities (e.g. with special apps), to educational and informative paths that allow to understand the impact of daily behaviors on the environment, up to conduct living labs in some cities of the project partner countries.
-Data, tools and apps developed during the project will converge in the I-CHANGE Envirnmental Impact Hub (EIH), which will return information to citizens; moreover, the EIH aims to inter-operate with the main European initiatives for data sharing and computational infrastructures, such as Copernicus , World Meteorological Organization and the European Strategy on Data.
+Climate change is one of the most serious threats we face, negatively affecting several dimensions of our existence, from health to disaster risks.
+One of the cornerstones of European initiatives to mitigate its impact, such as the European Green Deal, is the realization that citizen involvement is a key element in achieving real change toward environmental sustainability.
+The three-and-a-half-year (November 2021 /April 2025) I-CHANGE project is in this vein and aims, through a multidisciplinary and participatory approach, to strengthen citizen participation and awareness on these issues.
+To do so, it intends to carry out different activities, starting from environmental data collection through citizen science activities (e.g., with special apps), to educational and informational paths that allow understanding the impact of daily behaviors on the environment, to conducting living labs in some cities of the project partner countries (Amsterdam, Barcelona, Bologna, Dublin, Genoa, Jerusalem, Ouagadougou).
+Data, tools and apps developed over the course of the project will converge in the I-CHANGE Envirnmental Impact Hub (EIH), which will return information to citizens; in addition, the EIH aims to inter-operate with major European data sharing and computational infrastructure initiatives, such asCopernicus, World Meteorological Organization and the Strategy for Data .

 Educational kit “Zero Emission City”